totalnoMartina/irish-macrame/README.md

 8. Go to Resources Tab, Add-ons, search and add Heroku Postgres

-9. Choose "settings" from the menu on the top of the page
+9. Choose "Settings" from the menu on the top of the page

 10. Go to section "Config Vars" and click button "Reveal Config Vars".

 11. Add the below variables to the list

     * Database URL will be added automaticaly
-    * Secret_key - is the djnago secret key can be generated [here](https://miniwebtool.com/django-secret-key-generator/).
+    * Secret_key - one can be generated [here](https://miniwebtool.com/django-secret-key-generator/) or make up your own secret key.

 **Go back to your code**

 12. Procfile needs to be created in your app
+Content of Procfile has a structure like this :
 ```
 web: gunicorn PROJECT_NAME.wsgi
 ```

-13. In settings in your app add Heroku to ALLOWED_HOSTS
+13. In settings in your app add your name of your Heroku App to ALLOWED_HOSTS without the starting slashes and 'https:'

 14. Add and commit the changes in your code and push to github